Vinilificio/vinilificio.com/en/vinyl-press.md

 We provide black, colored and marbled vinyl records in 7” (standard and big hole), 12”; 140 gr. and 180 g.
 We also print covers, labels, stickers, inserts and download cards.

 [Vinyl color overview](https://www.randmuzik.de/media/mustervinylfarben_samplesvinylcolors_highres_6.pdf)
-Contact us for udpated colors.
+Contact us for updated colors.

 We print cover, sleeves, inlay, labels, stickers in all sizes and in b/w, full color or special colors and varnishes (Pantone, UV, metallics, etc.).